Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Obtaining the RMS parameters from the hydro output

 For the properties in the downstream region, we set the value of a quantity $Q$ at time $t$ to equal the mass-averaged value between the two shocks as

 where the lower (upper) limit to the integral is the mass coordinate of the reverse (forward) shock at time $t$.
-The the bulk Lorentz factor, the scattering time, and the adiabatic cooling term for the downstream region are all calculated this way.
+The bulk Lorentz factor, the scattering time, and the adiabatic cooling term for the downstream region were all calculated this way.